awneshsingh/PC428-Tropical-Meteorology/README.md

 Note that the URL and port could be different in your case.

-Open an `incognito` window from your browser and copy the URL (`http://localhost:8888/`) in the address bar
+Open an `incognito` window from your browser and copy the URL (`http://localhost:8888/`) in the address bar.

 ## Rendered notebooks